vasanthkumar7/piano-player/README.md

-to make it work in your computer you have install pynput by pip install pynput in the command promt
+to make it work in your computer you have install pynput by  using  pip install pynput in the command promt

 then